tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 When responding to a HelloRetryRequest, the client MUST create a new ClientHello message following the description in Section 4.1.2 of {{I-D.ietf-tls-tls13}}.

-The server SHOULD use information received in the ClientHello to generate its cookie, such as version, random, ciphersuites.
-The server MUST use the same version number in the HelloRetryRequest that it would use when sending a ServerHello.
-Upon receipt of the ServerHello, the client MUST verify that the server version values match and MUST terminate the connection with an "illegal_parameter" alert otherwise.

    If the HelloRetryRequest message is used, the initial ClientHello and the HelloRetryRequest are included in the calculation of the handshake_messages (for the CertificateVerify message) and